nikfrank/lambda-film-talk/README.md

  - move all local-config dependent values to separate config files for cloud / local
  - only load SharedIniFileCredentials when in local mode
  - commit a .gitkeep in the tmp directory we'll use in the cloud
- - uniquify all filenames by the uploaded filename
  - package (zip using git) ffmpeg and its dependencies together with our lambda as a layer
    - https://dev.to/hmschreck/building-a-super-cheap-transcoder-using-aws-lambda-1j76
    - https://devopstar.com/2019/01/28/serverless-watermark-using-aws-lambda-layers-ffmpeg/